 Participation in this class will require that you live from your heart as well as your head.
 You will engage in exercises of value clarification and genuine dialogue.
 You will be asked to find and present your most authentic self.
 As you increase in your capacity to do this, you will also learn to create a more adaptive and effective version of yourself who knows how to invite others to do the same.
 This means you will become a leader.
 You will be able to change the world because you will know how to change yourself.

 Admission to MO 623 is by application.
-To enter the course, students must read the attached syllabus and write a statement of interest and commitment (No more than 250 words).
+To enter the course, students must write a statement of interest and commitment.
+(No more than 250 words.)
 The statement should demonstrate that you are ready to take the course.
 Admission will be based on the evaluation of the statements.
-Please send your application statement as a pdf file to Newcombe Clark at firstname.lastname@example.org (teaching assistant).
+Please send your application statement as a pdf file to Kira Lesser at email@example.com (teaching assistant).
 You will receive notice of permission to enroll through Wolverine Access.
 Permissions will be granted on a rolling basis.
 The class will be formally closed when enrollment capacity is reached.
 In the past, demand has been high, so we encourage you to submit early to guarantee entry to the course.